Yam-cn/potato/README.md

 ## Contributing

 All contributions, improvements, enhancements, and ideas are welcome.
-Feel free to ask questions on the mailing list(316245420@qq.com or 56582881@qq.com)
+Feel free to ask questions on the mailing list(idoquant@126.com).